Domain-invariant Similarity Activation Map Contrastive Learning for Retrieval-based Long-term Visual Localization: Introduction

 The rest of this paper is organized as follows.
-Section \hyperref[sec2]{\ref{sec2}} presents the related work in place recognition and representation metric learning for image retrieval.
+Section \hyperref[sec2]{\ref{sec2}} presents the related work in place recognition and representation learning for image retrieval.
 Section \hyperref[sec3]{\ref{sec3}} presents the formulation of domain-invariant feature learning model with FCL.
-Section \hyperref[sec4]{\ref{sec4}} introduces the adaptive metric learning and the two-stage retrieval pipeline with Grad-SAM loss.
+Section \hyperref[sec4]{\ref{sec4}} introduces the adaptive triplet loss and the two-stage retrieval pipeline with Grad-SAM loss.
 Section \hyperref[sec5]{\ref{sec5}} shows the experimental results on visual localization benchmark.
 Finally, in Section \hyperref[sec6]{\ref{sec6}} we draw our conclusions and present some suggestions for the future work.